schme/HandmadeCompanion/src/documents/videos/intro-to-c/day1.html.md

 ##Updates

-Since This video was released Microsoft has made [Visual Studio Community 2013](http://www.visualstudio.com/products/visual-studio-community-vs) available for free to small teams.
+Since this video was released, Microsoft has made [Visual Studio Community 2013](http://www.visualstudio.com/products/visual-studio-community-vs) available for free to small teams.
 Since it is much closer to the Professional version of the tools, using it is recommended over the Express Editions discussed here.